Common Name: American Bullfrog

 Introduced Locations: Argentina, Belgium, Brazil, China, Colombia, Cuba, Dominican Republic, Ecuador, France, Germany, Greece, Haiti, Indonesia, Italy, Jamaica, Japan, Malaysia, Peru, Philippines, Puerto Rico, Singapore, Spain, Taiwan, Thailand, Uruguay, and Venezuela

-The American Bullfrog is one of the largest frogs in the world which has lead it to be one of the most invasive frogs in the world.
-It is naturally found in North America but has spread to South America, Europe, and Asia.
+The American Bullfrog is one of the largest frogs in the world.
+This has lead to it to being one of the most invasive frogs in the world.
+The frogs are naturally found in North America but has spread to South America, Europe, and Asia.
 Their large size gives it an advantage over other frogs when it comes to catching prey and they also just eat other frogs.
 Invasive American Bullfrogs also can spread diseases and viruses.

 In its natural range, the American Bullfrog is one of the last frogs to come out of hibernation It is also the last to start breeding.
 Their call is very noticeable and is one of the common sounds of the swamp.

 The Bullfrog breeds in permanent bodies of water such as lakes and ponds.
 Males will select territory in the shallows of those water bodies.
 The females select a male to mate with, generally selecting the largest, oldest males.
-Males have bright yellow throats, while the females have white throats.
+The male frogs have bright yellow throats, while the females have white throats.
+The male will grasp the female from behind the amplexus position.
+Then, the female will lay up to 20,000 eggs and the male will fertilize them.
+Neither parent will provide any care for the offspring.